Special Relativity -- Applications to astronomy and the accelerator physics: Relativistic Particle Dynamics

-Having written down the motion equation in a 4-vector form, Eq.(\ref{DDE}), and determined the components of the 4-force, we satisfied the principle of relativity for one thing, and, for another, we obtained the four components of the equation of particle motion.
-This is covariant relativistic generalization of the three dimensional Newton's equation of motion which is based on particle proper time as the evolution parameter.
+Having expressed the equation of motion in 4-vector form, Eq.~(\ref{DDE}), and determined the components of the 4-force, we have, on the one hand, ensured compliance with the principle of relativity and, on the other hand, obtained a complete set of four equations describing particle motion.
+This represents a covariant, relativistic generalization of Newton’s three-dimensional equation of motion, formulated with the particle's proper time as the evolution parameter.

-We next wish to describe a particle motion in the Lorentz lab frame using the lab time $t$ as evolution parameter.
-First, we examine the reasoning presented in textbooks.
-Let us determine the first three spatial components of the 4-force.
-We consider for this the spatial part of the dynamics equation, Eq.(\ref{DDE}): $\vec{Q} = (dt/d\tau) d(m\gamma\vec{v})/dt = \gamma d(m\gamma\vec{v})/dt$.
-The prefactor $\gamma$ arises from the change of the evolution variable from the proper time $\tau$, which is natural since $\vec{Q}$ is the space part of a four-vector, to the lab frame time $t$, which is needed to introduce the usual force three-vector $\vec{f}$: $\vec{Q} = \gamma\vec{f}$.
-Written explicitly, the relativistic form of the three-force is
+We now aim to describe the motion of a particle in the Lorentz laboratory frame, using the lab time $t$ as the evolution parameter.
+To begin, we consider the standard treatment found in textbooks.
+Let us determine the spatial components (i.e., the first three components) of the four-force.
+For this purpose, we examine the spatial part of the dynamical equation, Eq.~(\ref{DDE}):

+The prefactor $\gamma$ appears due to the change in the evolution parameter from the proper time $\tau$—natural for covariant formulations—to the lab frame time $t$, which is necessary for introducing the conventional three-force vector $\vec{f}$.
+In this context, the spatial part of the four-force is related to the three-force by $\vec{Q}=\gamma\vec{f}$.
+Explicitly, the relativistic form of the three-force is given by